EWC-consortium/eudi-wallet-rfcs/payment-rfcs/ewc-rfc008-payment-data-confirmation.md

 </table>

-# 5.0	Validation rules
+# 5.0	Validation Rules

-## 5.1 Holder wallet
+## 5.1 Holder Wallet

-The wallet must display all attributes (keys and values) contained in the <strong><code>payment_data</code></strong> object to the user as part of the process of releasing the PWA credential and obtain a clear user action signalling they confirm the details presented.
+The holder wallet must display all attributes (keys and values) contained in the <strong><code>payment_data</code></strong> object to the user as part of releasing the PWA credential and obtaining an explicit user action, signalling they confirm the details presented.
 It may localise (translate) keys, localise (adapt) number formats and replace or amend currency codes with symbols where appropriate and unambiguous.

-## 5.1 Verifier
+## 5.2 Verifier

-The integrity and authenticity of the payment data can be verified by the party who knows the key pair's public key whose possession was proven by the user when the Payment Wallet Attestation was issued as per EWC RFC 007 [5].
+The integrity and authenticity of the payment data can be verified by the party who knows the public key of the key pair whose possession was proven by the user when the Payment Wallet Attestation was issued as per EWC RFC 007 [5].

 The verifier further needs to have the following information, either directly from the wallet or relayed by the intermediary in a three-party model:

-1. The PWA that was issued into the user’s wallet and that corresponds to the funding source (card or account) in question, presented from the user’s wallet and hence signed by the user.
+* The PWA issued into the user’s wallet and corresponding to the funding source (card or account) in question was presented from the user’s wallet and signed by the user.
-2. The original <strong><code>transaction_data</code></strong> object as it was constructed and sent to the wallet as part of the authorization request.
+* The <strong><code>transaction_data</code></strong> object was constructed and sent to the wallet as part of the authorization request.
+* The key-binding JWT incl. the hash of the <strong><code>transaction_data</code></strong> object.
+* The original input from the user on the payment details, i.e. payee, amount, currency at least, plus any optional parameters.
+In a two-party model, the user typically inputs this data into a form the bank presents in their online or mobile banking.
+In a three-party model, the intermediary relays this data, which he has agreed with the user, through industry-specific protocols like 3DS or open banking APIs.

+With these details at hand, the verifier performs the following validations:

+1. It checks by working with the public key it has on record that the Payment Wallet Attestation and key binding JWT have been presented by the same user to whom the PWA has been issued.
+2. It checks by comparing its own records to ensure that the PWA is valid for the funding source (card or account) in question (including non-revoked).
+3. It checks that the <strong><code>transaction_data</code></strong> object results in the same hash value when hashed with the given function as the hash contained in the key binding JWT.
+4. It checks that the transaction details in the <strong><code>transaction_data</code></strong> object correspond to the values obtained from the user or through the intermediary.
+5. It checks that the timestamp <code>(iat</code>) in the key binding JWT is close (e.g. ±5 minutes) to receiving the input from the user (two-party model) or intermediary (three-party model), respectively.

+In addition to the above, the verifier may want to validate the user’s Wallet Unit Attestation.
+This part is outside the scope of this specification.
+Please see EWC RFC 004 [10] for further details.

 # 6.0 Schema definitions